ANALYSIS-Markets suspect new ECB tool to address bond stress could mimic old tools

 Investors urged the ECB to unveil detailed plans fast, warning that otherwise bond market relief would fade.

-"At the end of the day people want to see action," said Francois Savary, chief investment office Prime Partners.
+"At the end of the day people want to see action," said Francois Savary, chief investment officer at Prime Partners.

 Italy-Greecehttps://tmsnrt.rs/3NU8kxX

-(Reporting by Yoruk Bahceli and Dhara Ranasinghe; editing by Sujata Rao and xxx)
+(Reporting by Yoruk Bahceli and Dhara Ranasinghe; editing by Sujata Rao and Chizu Nomiyama)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))